 A Very Practical Spirituality

-Buddhist spirituality is often called the most psychological of the major religions and belief systems.
+Buddhist spirituality is often called the most psychological of the major religions.
 It is not just pragmatic, as in, 'do what works', but practical as in 'focused on practice'.
 Meditation is one well-known practice.

 But did you know chocolate could be part of a practice?